qinezh/vscode-gitlink/README.md

 1. Go to the online link of current file.
 2. Copy the online link of current file.

-Note: Only support files in GitHub/GitLab at the moment.

 ## Install
 Press `F1`, type `ext install gitlink`